abhiramasonny/jaithon/docs/grammar.md

 ### GUI (Metal on macOS)

 The GUI module (`import lib/modules/gui/window`) exposes a `Window` class and helpers backed by native Metal code (macOS/Apple Silicon only).
+Drawing primitives are implemented in Jai atop a native pixel buffer; only the bare hardware hooks are native.

 | Item | Description |
 |------|-------------|